RadicalZephyr/comic-reader/doc/adding-a-new-site.md

 from failing tests should be a sufficient guide to help you implement scraping for your new site.

-Once you've gotten all of the tests running, you should turn the network tests on by running
+Once you've gotten all of the local tests running, you should run the network tests with `(run-site-tests-with-network)`.
-`(swap! comic-reader.sites-test/run-network-tests? not)`,
-and then running the tests again.